-Russia to carry out ‘special military operation’ in eastern Ukraine says Putin
+Putin warns of ‘consequences’ over foreign attempts to stop Ukraine invasion

 US president Joe Biden says US and allies will respond in ‘decisive way’

-Russia is to carry out a special military operation in eastern Ukraine, Vladimir Putin has announced, triggering a perilous crisis at the heart of Europe.
+Russia is to carry out a special military operation in eastern Ukraine, Vladimir Putin has announced, potentially triggering a perilous crisis at the heart of Europe.

 In a televised address at around 6am in Moscow, the Russian leader warned of the “consequences” over foreign interference in Russia’s actions.
 He claimed Russia did not intend to occupy Ukraine permanently and urged Ukrainian troops to put down their weapons.

+“Our plans are not to occupy Ukraine, we do not plan to impose ourselves on anyone,” he said.

-As he spoke, there were reports from Kiev, where it was around 6am, of explosions close to the city, suggesting that the operation was already underway.
+Yet, as he spoke, there were reports from Kiev, where it was around 6am, of explosions close to the city, suggesting that the operation was already underway.

 In Washington, US president Joe Biden warned that the US and its allies would respond in a “united and decisive way.”